Ensure Business Continuity with SA's No. 1 Software Escrow Provider

 We believe every business deserves the best possible protection against unplanned business interruptions caused by third party software.

-The benefits of software escrow with ESCROWSURE
+The benefits of software

-Protect Business Continuity
+Protects Business Continuity

 Keep operations running even if your software vendor fails.
 ESCROWSURE ensures uninterrupted access to critical systems.

-Avoid Business Interruptions
+Avoids Business Interruptions

-Mitigate Supplier Dependency
+Mitigates Supplier Dependency

 Satisfies Governance and Compliance

-Safeguard Investment in Software
+Safeguards Investment in Software

-How does software
+How does software escrow work?

-1.
+1. Consult

 In a free consultation our Software Escrow Specialist will work with you to assess your exposure to 3rd party software risk and design a bespoke escrow solution tailored to your unique and specific requirements.

-2.
+2. Agreement

 Based on your requirements we will prepare a draft agreement for your legal review.
 Our legal team will facilitate contracting meetings between you and your Vendor concerning terms of the Escrow agreement.

-3.
+3. Deposit

 Once the agreement is in place, the software Vendor will deposit an encrypted copy of the latest version of the source code and technical documentation of the application with ESCROWSURE.
 In the event the application is hosted in the cloud, additional measures are taken including a description of the production environment, secure access for maintenance and updates, as well as hosting details.

-4.
+4. Verification

 Why test?
 An escrow deposit is only of value where tested and verified to be of use irrespective of the status of your Vendor.